ESGF/esgf-ansible/README.md

 ```

 It is recommended that users use the verbose flag `-v[v...]`, where each additional `v` adds more output.

+#### Playbooks
+Ansible uses 'playbooks' to define what actions to take on the managed machine(s).
+The primary playbook used is `install.yml` for performing deployments.
+Other utility-like playbooks are outlined below as well.

 #### SSH Authentication
 Ansible assumes the use of keys for ssh authentication.
 It provides `--ask-pass` and `-u [user]` to ssh via password authentication.
 For escalated privileges, if sshing as a non-root user, `--ask-become-pass` is used to prompt for a sudo password.
 See [Ansible's examples](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#your-first-commands) as well.